vovw/VLAb/README.md

 **VLAb** is designed for researchers who want to pretrain VLA models on HuggingFace datasets efficiently.
 It provides:

-- **Pretraining-Focused Architecture**: Streamlined codebase with simulation and evaluation dependencies removed—hard-code architectural and data processing features for quick experiments, and iterate rapidly on real-world data pipelines without environment overhead
+- **Pretraining-Focused Architecture**: It includes built-in architecture and data-processing logic to let you iterate quickly on real-world datasets without environment setup overhead.
 - **SmolVLA Reproduction**: Official reproduction kit for SmolVLA pretraining—includes almost exact datasets, configurations, and workflows used to train the original model
 - **Simple Setup with Reduced Dependencies**: Single-command environment creation with `conda env create -f environment.yml`
 - **Distributed Training**: Multi-GPU and multi-node support via Accelerate, tested on single machines and SLURM clusters
 - **Multi-Dataset Support**: Train on multiple datasets simultaneously with configurable sampling strategies

 > **Important**: This library is optimized for pretraining.
-For fine-tuning and inference, we recommend using [LeRobot](https://github.com/huggingface/lerobot) with the latest updates.
+For fine-tuning and inference, we recommend using LeRobot with the latest updates.
 See the [Migration to LeRobot](#migration-to-lerobot) section for checkpoint compatibility.

 ---